 - Signals by Hubspot: Signals is a useful addon for marketers to keep a track of when your Email was opened.
 Works with multiple Email provider, and have decent reviews on chrome store.
 No doubt, keeping a track of when an Email is opened, is a great plus point for your marketing campaign.

 - Pocket browser addon: I consider pocket as one of my favorite reading and productive tool.
-When I’m online, it’s easy to get overwhelmed with number of new articles I want to read, and with Pocket, I can quickly save those page for offline reading on my various devices such as iPhone, iPad and so on.
+When I’m online, it’s easy to get overwhelmed with a number of new articles I want to read, and with Pocket, I can quickly save those page for offline reading on my various devices such as iPhone, iPad and so on.

 - SEOptimer: A quick site SEO audit addon for Chrome.